Hepatitis C

 How can I prevent spreading hepatitis C to others?

 If you have hepatitis C, follow the steps above to avoid spreading the infection.
-Tell your sex partner you have hepatitis C, and talk with your doctor about safe sex practices.
-In addition, you can protect others from infection by telling your doctor, dentist, and other health care providers that you have hepatitis C. Don’t donate blood or blood products, semen, organs, or tissue.
+Tell your sex partner you have hepatitis C and talk with your doctor about safe sex practices.

 Is a hepatitis C vaccine available?

-Researchers are still working on a vaccine for hepatitis C. If you have hepatitis C, talk with your doctor about vaccines for hepatitis A and hepatitis B. These vaccines can protect you from hepatitis A and hepatitis B infections, which could further damage your liver.
+Researchers are still working on a vaccine for hepatitis C. If you have hepatitis C, talk with your doctor about vaccines for infections that could further damage your liver, such as hepatitis A and hepatitis B.

 What should I eat and drink if I have hepatitis C?

-If you have hepatitis C, you should eat a balanced, healthy diet.
+If you have hepatitis C, choose healthy foods and drinks.
 Talk with your doctor about healthy eating.
 You should also avoid alcohol because it can cause more liver damage.

 References